textpattern/textpattern.github.io/administration/users-panel.md

 ### Add new author button

 The administrator, and any user having a 'Publisher' role[^2], can see and use the **Add new author** button to create a new user account.
-Administrators and Publishers can also edit any user account by clicking the username in the **Login** column, which opens up the user data form.
+Administrators and Publishers can also edit any user account by selecting the username in the **Login** column, which opens up the user data form.

 All other users with lesser roles will see their account record only, and will not see the **Add new author** button.

 ### Change your password button

 All users can see and use the **Change your password** button at the top of the table, which functions in context of the logged in user.
-When clicked, it opens the **Change your password** form, which consists of a single field for your new password, and a checkbox option to have the new password emailed to you, if desired.
+When selected, it opens the **Change your password** form, which consists of a single field for your new password, and a checkbox option to have the new password emailed to you, if desired.

 ### Administrator controls